Data lineage: Big data debugging

 Big data analytics is the process of examining large data sets to uncover hidden patterns, unknown correlations, market trends, customer preferences and other useful business information.
-They apply machine learning algorithms etc. to the data which transforms the data.
-Due to the humongous size of the data, there could be unknown features in the data, possibly even outliers.
-It is pretty difficult for a data scientist to actually debug an unexpected result.
+Machine learning, among other algorithms, is used to transform and analyze the data.
+Due to the large size of the data, there could be unknown features in the data.

 The massive scale and unstructured nature of data, the complexity of these analytics pipelines, and long runtimes pose significant manageability and debugging challenges.
 Even a single error in these analytics can be extremely difficult to identify and remove.
-While one may debug them by re-running the entire analytics through a debugger for step-wise debugging, this can be expensive due to the amount of time and resources needed.
-Auditing and data validation are other major problems due to the growing ease of access to relevant data sources for use in experiments, sharing of data between scientific communities and use of third-party data in business enterprises.
-These problems will only become larger and more acute as these systems and data continue to grow.
-As such, more cost-efficient ways of analyzing data intensive scalable computing (DISC) are crucial to their continued effective use.
+While one may debug them by re-running the entire analytics through a debugger for stepwise debugging, this can be expensive due to the amount of time and resources needed.

+Auditing and data validation are other major problems due to the growing ease of access to relevant data sources for use in experiments, the sharing of data between scientific communities and use of third-party data in business enterprises.
+As such, more cost-efficient ways of analyzing data intensive scale-able computing (DISC) are crucial to their continued effective use.